MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 **Figure 33.
 Fault Management Notification Example**

-The Seller/Server communicates with the Buyer/Client with Notifications provided that:
+The Seller/Server communicates with the Buyer/Client with notifications provided that:

 - Buyer/Client supports a notification mechanism